-5. Income Taxes
+4. Income Taxes

-In July 2006, the FASB issued Interpretation No. 48 ("FIN 48"), Accounting for Uncertainty in Income Taxes, which clarifies the accounting for uncertainty in income taxes recognized in the financial statements in accordance with FASB Statement No. 109, Accounting for Income Taxes.
+In July 2006, the Financial Accounting Standards Board (FASB) issued Interpretation No. 48 ("FIN 48"), "Accounting for Uncertainty in Income Taxes," which clarifies the accounting for uncertainty in income taxes recognized in the financial statements in accordance with FASB Statement No. 109, Accounting for Income Taxes.
 Under FIN 48, tax positions shall initially be recognized in the financial statements when it is more likely than not the position will be sustained upon examination by the tax authorities.
 Such tax positions shall initially and subsequently be measured as the largest amount of tax benefit that is greater than 50% likely of being realized upon ultimate settlement with the tax authority assuming full knowledge of the position and all relevant facts.

-We adopted the provisions of FIN 48 on July 1, 2007.
-Upon adoption, we recognized a FIN 48 liability of \$755 for permanent tax items.
-Included in the \$755 liability was approximately \$78 in interest and penalties related to unrecognized tax benefits.
-We also recognized \$159 of temporary FIN 48 liability.
-After taking our SFAS 5 "Accounting for Contingencies" contingent liability balance of \$618 from June 30, 2007 we posted a cumulative-effect adjustment of approximately \$295, increasing our liability for unrecognized tax benefits and reducing the July 1, 2007 balance of retained earnings.
+The Company adopted the provisions of FIN 48 on July 1, 2007.
+Upon adoption, the Company recognized a FIN 48 liability of \$755 for permanent tax items.
+Included in the \$755 liability was approximately \$78 in interest and penalties related to unrecognized tax benefits. the Company also recognized \$159 of temporary FIN 48 liability.
+After taking its SFAS No. 5 "Accounting for Contingencies" contingent liability balance of \$618 from June 30, 2007 the Company posted a cumulative-effect adjustment of approximately \$295, increasing our liability for unrecognized tax benefits and reducing the July 1, 2007 balance of retained earnings.
 The total liability for unrecognized tax benefits at July 1, 2007, including temporary tax differences, was approximately \$914.

-During our first and second fiscal quarters of 2008, we recorded approximately \$45 and \$125, respectively, related to unrecognized tax benefits that would favorably impact our effective tax rate if recognized.
-The total outstanding balance for liabilities related to unrecognized tax benefits at December 31, 2007 was \$1,084 of which \$99 was associated with interest and penalties.
-We account for interest expense and penalties for unrecognized tax benefits as part of our income tax provision.
+During the first nine months of its fiscal 2008, the Company recorded approximately \$130 related to unrecognized tax benefits that would favorably impact its effective tax rate if recognized.
+The total outstanding balance for liabilities related to unrecognized tax benefits at March 31, 2008 was \$1,039 of which \$82 was associated with interest and penalties.
+The Company account for interest expense and penalties for unrecognized tax benefits as part of its income tax provision.

-We are subject to income taxes in both the United States and in certain non-U.S. jurisdictions.
-We estimate our current tax position together with our future tax consequences attributable to temporary differences resulting from differing treatment of items, such as deferred revenue, depreciation, and other reserves for tax and accounting purposes.
+The Company is subject to income taxes in both the United States and in certain non-U.S. jurisdictions.
+The Company estimates its current tax position together with its future tax consequences attributable to temporary differences resulting from differing treatment of items, such as deferred revenue, depreciation, and other reserves for tax and accounting purposes.
 These temporary differences result in deferred tax assets and liabilities.
-We must then assess the likelihood that our deferred tax assets will be recovered from future taxable income, prior year carryback, or future reversals of existing taxable temporary differences.
-To the extent we believe that recovery is not more likely than not, we establish a valuation allowance against these deferred tax assets.
-Significant management judgment is required in determining our provision for income taxes, our deferred tax assets and liabilities, and any valuation allowance recorded against our deferred tax assets.
-To the extent we establish a valuation allowance in a period, we must include and expense the allowance within the tax provision in the consolidated statement of operations.
+We must then assess the likelihood that its deferred tax assets will be recovered from future taxable income, prior year carryback, or future reversals of existing taxable temporary differences.
+To the extent the Company believes that recovery is not more likely than not, it establishes a valuation allowance against these deferred tax assets.
+Significant management judgment is required in determining the Company's provision for income taxes, its deferred tax assets and liabilities, and any valuation allowance recorded against its deferred tax assets.
+To the extent the Company establishes a valuation allowance in a period, it must include and expense the allowance within the tax provision in the consolidated statement of operations.
 The reversal of a previously established valuation allowance results in a benefit for income taxes.
-As of December 31, 2007 we continued to be fully reserved against our net deferred tax assets which total to approximately \$4.7 million.
+As of March 31, 2008, the Company continued to be fully reserved against its net deferred tax assets which total to approximately \$4.5 million.

-6. Contingent Liability
+5. Contingent Liability